mrezabayat/iamsorush/content/posts/python-xy-plot/index.md

 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["Python"]
 categories: "Diverse"
-summary: "I write a python script that, using Matplotlib, creates high-quality x-y charts. *LaTeX* is supported.
+summary: "I write a python script that, using Matplotlib, creates high-quality x-y charts from a CSV file.
+LaTeX is supported.
 The chart details such as font, line and marker styles and ticks are modifiable."
 ---

 ## Goal

 The goal is to create a high-quality chart that can be used for scientific journals.
 A Python script is written that:

-* Reads different columns with different rows,
+* Reads different columns with different rows from a CSV file,
 * The arrays can be scaled,
 * Create an x-y chart with the data,
 * The charts labels can be *LaTeX* equations,